cda-group/arcon/README.md

 # Arcon

-Arcon is a data programming system for building continuous analytics applications.
-The system is made up of two parts: (1) [Arc](https://cda-group.github.io/papers/Arc_DBPL_2019.pdf), an IR for batch and stream programming;
+Arcon is a streaming-first execution engine for the [Arc](https://github.com/cda-group/arc) language.

-2) the Arcon runtime, a distributed dataflow runtime that executes applications constructed through Arc.
+## Overview

 **Note**: The project is still in an early development stage.